hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 The hotel content requires the following properties:

 - Code: The hotel code which serves as the main identifier.
 Must be unique within a program.
-This will not be displayed...the title in specific language will be displayed
+This will not be displayed...the title in specific language will be displayed instead.
 - Phone: The hotel phone number to call from the app
 - Image Url: PNG 620x258
 - Site Url: Usually the hotel own site where they can provide more information